Credit Cards » Compare Credit Cards » Best Travel Rewards Credit Cards

 The Chase Sapphire Reserve® card is a premium travel card that offers many benefits that your average reward card does not.
 You'll receive , which is about $750 in travel rewards if booked through Chase Ultimate Rewards.

-In addition, you earn5X total points on air travel and 10X total points on hotels, car rentals when you purchase through Chase Ultimate Rewards®, immediately after earning your $300 annual travel credit.
-Also, earn 3x points on dining at restaurants and travel (after meeting the $300 travel credit), then 1x points per dollar spent on all other purchases
+In addition, customers earn 5X total points on air travel and 10X total points on hotels, car rentals and dining when you purchase through Chase Ultimate Rewards®, immediately after earning your $300 annual travel credit.
+Also, earn 3x points on dining at restaurants and travel (after meeting the $300 travel credit), then 1x points per dollar spent on all other purchases.

 • Annual fee: $550